-Key metrics introduces by adopting IFRS 9 are as follows:
+Key metrics under IFRS 9 are as follows:

-credit risk is likely to cost us either over the next 12 months on qualifying exposures, or defaults over e exposure where there is evidence of a significant increase in credit risk (SICR) since origination.
-We calculate ECL below. acility's credit risk profile to determine which stage to allocate them to, and we monitor where there is ers between the stages.
-We explain how we allocate a facility to Stage 1, 2 or 3 below. e suffered a SICR since origination are subject to a lifetime ECL assessment which extends to a contractual maturity of the loan.
-Loans which have not experienced a SICR are subject to 12 month each facility's credit risk profile to determine which of three stages to allocate them to, see the nting policies on Note 1.
+Metric Description Expected credit losses (ECL) ECL tells us what credit risk is likely to cost us either over the next 12 months on qualifying exposures, or defaults over the lifetime of the exposure where there is evidence of a significant increase in credit risk (SICR) since origination.
+We explain how we calculate ECL below.
+Stages 1, 2 and 3 We assess each facility's credit risk profile to determine which stage to allocate them to, and we monitor where there is a SICR and transfers between the stages.
+We explain how we allocate a facility to Stage 1, 2 or 3 below.
+Significant increase in credit risk (SICR) Loans which have suffered a SICR since origination are subject to a lifetime ECL assessment which extends to a maximum of the contractual maturity of the loan.
+Loans which have not experienced a SICR are subject to 12 month ECL.
+We assess each facility's credit risk profile to determine which of three stages to allocate them to, see the company's accounting policies on Note 1.

-The maximum exposure to credit risk without taking into account collateral or credit enhancements is the carrying amount of the loans and advances due from related parties of £3,134m (2017: £1,602m), the fair value of derivative financial assets of £2,101m (2017: £0m) and the carrying amount of other assets of £1m (2017: £1m).
+The maximum exposure to credit risk without taking into account collateral or credit enhancements is the carrying amount of the loans and advances due from related parties of £1,997m (2018: £3,134m), the fair value of derivative financial assets of £1,457k (2018: £2,101m) and the carrying amount of other assets of £361k (2018: £1m).